iamvikshan/.github/.github/SUPPORT.md

 ## Contributions

-See our Contributing Guideline, available at https://github.com/vixshan/.github/.
+See our Contributing Guideline, available [here](./CONTRIBUTING.md).

 ## Credits